Carbon Neutrality

 Promise to become carbon neutral in our business by 2050

-In light of the Paris Agreement coming into force in 2016 and the ensuing global movement toward decarbonization, the Envipro group has decided that we will achieve net zero GHG emissions from our entire businesses by 2050, including the disposal and recycling of the scrap handled by our Group.。
+In light of the Paris Agreement coming into force in 2016 and the ensuing global movement toward decarbonization, in 2020 the Envipro group has decided that we will achieve net zero GHG emissions from our entire businesses by 2050, including the disposal and recycling of the scrap handled by our Group.。

 Resource issue and climate change issue are closely related to each other, not individual issues, and furthermore both of issues are global social issues.
 Endless resource mining and greenhouse gas emissions are detrimental to sustainability.
 And we should find any solution to preserve the planet Earth's resources and its natural environment that we share in the future.